 Best Enduro Bikes

 If you enjoy fast paces, high drops, and racing, then enduro biking may be your next favorite sport.
-Enduro biking is a fairly new sport that many are peddling to be apart of; it is a form of mountain bike racing where the biker is timed on their downhill descents, and not timed on uphill climbs.
+Enduro biking is a fairly new sport that many are peddling to be a part of; it is a form of mountain bike racing where the biker is timed on their downhill descents, and not timed on uphill climbs.
 Now the most important accessory of this sport is the bikes, and this is why riders expect an enduro bike that offers maximum speed on their descent without sacrificing control over their bike.
 If you have decided that regular biking is just not cutting it anymore and want to venture into the extreme sport of enduro biking, but do not know where to start in finding a great enduro bike, check out our top ten picks below and hit the road!

 - BEIOU Carbon